PM Modi asks French business leaders to exploit opportunities in India - ExBulletin

 “We are celebrating 25 years of strategic partnership.
 In this journey, business leaders have played an important role,” Modi said.

-The Indian government over the past nine years of NDA rule has taken several initiatives to improve the ease of doing business.
+The central government in the past nine years of NDA rule has taken several initiatives to improve the ease of doing business.
 These include relaxing FDI standards, encouraging manufacturing through a Production Linked Incentives (PLI) program, and lowering corporate taxes.

-Prime Minister Modi is here for a two-day official visit at the invitation of French President Macron.
+Prime Minister Modi is in France for a two-day official visit at the invitation of French President Macron.

 |